Kansas State vs. Baylor NCAA Football Odds, Plays and Insights | November 20, 2021

 - Baylor has played 10 games, with seven wins against the spread.

-- This season, the Bears have two against the spread wins in three games as an underdog of 1 point or more.
+- This year, the Bears have two against the spread wins in three games as an underdog of 1 point or more.

 - Baylor's games this season have hit the over on six of 10 set point totals (60%).

-- Baylor is 7-2 against the spread and 8-1 overall when the team records more than 21.1 points.
+- Baylor is 7-2 against the spread and 8-1 overall in games when it scores more than 21.1 points.

-- The Bears have 11 giveaways this season, while the Wildcats have 13 takeaways .
+- This season the Bears have 11 turnovers, two fewer than the Wildcats have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.